 The treatment of urine stains is another big reason.
 Urine in time will shift to form ammonia, which will cause a partial bleach stain.
 The color shifts to a yellow orange as some of the primary colors are missing.
 A very popular reason for getting into bleach stain repair is simply just to make your customers carpet look better.

 It is also our opinion that the more colors a spot dye kit contains, the less accurate the kit will be.
 It is our opinion that these kits created a lack of trust by making the stain appear worse at times.
-It is equally our opinion, that the fault and lack of trust created in the repair of bleach stains was not with the individual, but with the spot dye kits, use of pens and training offered.
+It is equally our opinion, that the fault and lack of trust created in the repair of bleach stains was not with the individual, but with the spot dye kits, use of dye pens and training offered.
 It is our goal to restore this lack of confidence and make it possible for anyone to repair bleach stains and be accurate.
 One of the benifits to you the carpet cleaner is your business will grow.
 The field is wide open.
-If a homeowner who on her first time achieved perfect results, what does that say for you carpet cleaners!
+If a homeowner who on their first time achieved perfect results, what does that say for you carpet cleaners!